 Six years ago, when we started spending Christmas with my husband’s family, his mom was very concerned that I was abandoning my own family for the holidays.
-The reality, of course, was that my own holiday traditions had been turned on their heads after we lost my dad, and fully collapsed 5 years later when all of my remaining grandparents and my great-uncle (who was more like a grandfather) had died.
-Once there were more empty chairs than full at our holiday table we never really regained a sense of normal tradition.
+The reality was that my own holiday traditions had been turned on their heads when my dad died.
+And they fully collapsed 5 years later when all of my remaining grandparents and my great-uncle (who was more like a grandfather) had died.
+With so many empty chairs at our holiday table, we never regained a sense of normal tradition.
 So Thanksgiving with my family and Christmas with his became my new tradition.

 A new Christmas in South Florida: decorated palm trees, early dinners, the beach and golf, golf and the beach, more early dinners . . . quite a shift from chopping down Christmas trees in the freezing cold and the possibility of a white Christmas.

-I think of all the planning I have done in the past around preparing for the holidays after deaths – the advice I have given and advice I have taken, the holidays that have been wonderful and those that have been terrible.
+I think of all the planning I have done in the past around preparing for the holidays after deaths.
+And I remember the holidays that have been wonderful and those that have been terrible.
 Today there is no advice to share.
 Just a reminder that, though planning for holiday grief is important, sometimes it is the smallest stories and a silly game of cards can make those empty chairs at the holiday table feel a little less empty.

 For more information about preserving and/or starting new holiday traditions, check out the following articles:

 - 16 Ideas for Creating New Holiday Traditions After a Death

 - Changing Holiday Traditions; Keeping Holiday Values

 - New Perspective on Old Traditions: Grief and the Holidays

 Hope you found a little comfort somewhere in your holiday this year, and please share about it below if you like . . .